-Ever since I had twins I’ve been trying to get them to “match” for Halloween!
-I love making family matching Halloween Costumes!
+Ever since I had twins, I’ve been trying to get them to “match” for Halloween!
+I love making family-matching Halloween Costumes.
 We’ve done Pebbles & BamBam, Winnie the Pooh & Piglet, the Incredible’s, Prince & Princess, and 50’s costumes.

-Last year my son wanted to be a Mummy and after some “coaxing” my daughter and I agreed that there WAS such a thing as a Mummy Princess— (note the tiara on her head).
+Last year, my son wanted to be a Mummy, and after some “coaxing,” my daughter and I agreed that there WAS such a thing as a Mummy Princess (note the tiara on her head).

-I’ve adapted these to be boy mummy costumes and girl mummy costumes but obviouly you can make them however you like based on your kid’s wishes!
+I’ve adapted these to be boy mummy costumes and girl mummy costumes, but obviously, you can make them however you like based on your kid’s wishes!

-Kids Mummy Costume Tutorial Supplies:
+Supplies for DIY Kids Mummy Costume

 - White Long Sleeved T-Shirts

-- Gray sweatpants – turn them inside out and use the lining – it’s white (if you can find white sweatpants get those, but I could not find white)
+- Gray sweatpants – turn them inside out and use the lining – it’s white (if you can find white sweatpants, get those, but I could not find white)